Oluwakemi-moyin/Retail_Data/README.md

    - In Year 2011, Customer with ID 14646 had the highest total revenue of $ 270,561.14 while Customer with ID 16738 had the lowest total revenue of $ 3.75

 2. Regional Performance
-   - In Year 2010, United Kingdom had the highest total revenue of $ 496,169.17 followed by Germany with $ 13,243.74 while the Countries with the lowest total revenue were Austria with $ 157.20 closely followed by Poland with $ 248.16.
+   - In Year 2010, United Kingdom had the highest total revenue of $ 496,169.17 followed by Germany with $ 13,243.74 while the Countries with the lowest total revenue were
+     Austria with $ 157.20 closely followed by Poland with $ 248.16.
    - In Year 2011, United Kingdom had the highest total revenue of $ 6,746,686.15 followed by Netherlands with $ 275,134.86 while the Countries with the lowest total revenue were Saudi Arabia with $ 145.92 closely followed by  Bahrain with $ 548.40 .

 3. Monthly Trends
    - November has the highest total revenue of $ 1,136,534 followed by October with a total revenue of $ 1,002,326.56
+   - At the beginning of the year 2011,Total revenue was slightly increasing and falling up till July when it started increasing till November.
+The Store was at its peak in
+     November, then total revenue fell to 512,228.08 in December
    - February has the lowest total revenue of $ 442,293.59 followed by April with a total revenue of $ 454,141.78

 4. Revenue Distribution